 Welcome to the Library

-SINoALICE is a unique take on the classic fairy that mixes so many ideas.
-A concept that could only come from the creative mind of Yoko Tarro.
+SINoALICE is a unique take on classic fairy tales by mixing so many different ideas.
+A concept that could only come from the creative mind of Yoko Taro.
 This mobile JRPG tosses players in an adventure the combines the original macabre tone of these classic tales with a steampunk aesthetics.
 Add in meta storytelling and you have this game.

 The Voices of Characters

 SINoALICE has players explore the world of the library as a classic fairy tale character (or as 2B from NieR: Automata thanks to a special premier event).
 Each character wishes to revise their respected authors, to do so they must battle the Nightmares and each other.
 Players take on the role of each classic character battle through their respected story arch.
 All this happens under the watchful eyes of Parrah and Noya.

 One will have to first appreciate the macabre style and atmosphere of this world.
 Dark fairy tales and anime style fairy tales have been done before.
 Both concepts have also been combined before.
 Yet this is an interpretation that feels unique as it rebuilds the classic stories and characters.

 The gameplay mechanics are simple, play as a characters and clear out a level.
 Unique to the concept is each character will have their own branching narrative that offers a different experience.
 The combat has players choose their actions based on the arrangement they had setup.
 Once all attacks have been used, they can refill it at the expense of your Summon Points.
 After each level, players are rewarded with loot that could be used to upgrade their character or gear.

 I will note that the game is not too pushy with the microtransaction.
 They exist but you’re not pressured into buying them.
 One could have a good playthrough without buying any premium currency.
 This is due to the game being very rewarding just for playing.